 It’s hard to imagine that there was ever a time when we failed to realize the importance of washing our hands.
 It was Ignaz Semmelweis who first suggested, in 1847, that obstetricians disinfect their hands when delivering babies.
 Maternal mortality in some hospitals at the time was as high as 35% even though studies showed that hand disinfecting could reduce maternal mortality to 1%.
 Nevertheless, Semmelweis was ridiculed for his suggestion and it was not until 1867, when Joseph Lister championed antiseptic surgery, that Semmelweis was vindicated.

-In September, the CDC issued a Threat Report estimating that at least two million antibiotic resistant infections occur each year.
-CDC director, Thomas Friedent, MD, warns that “antimicrobial resistance is one of our most serious health threats.”
+A CDC Threat Report estimated that at least two million antibiotic resistant infections occur each year.
+CDC director, Thomas Friedent, MD, warns that

 On December 16, 2013, the FDA issued a proposed rule change requiring manufacturers to demonstrate the safety and effectiveness of antibacterial soaps.
 This proposed rule covers only those consumer antibacterial soaps and body washes that are used with water.
 It does not apply to hand sanitizers, hand wipes or antibacterial soaps that are used in health care settings such as hospitals.
 These will be considered separately.